 ‘The Hawk’ press keeps offenses at bay

-DIAGRAM 3: If the offensive player passes across the court, X1 and X2 trap and X3 rotates to the middle.
-X4 and X5 guard their opponents in the assigned area.
+Diagram 3: If the offensive player passes across the court X1 and X2 will now trap and X3 will rotate to the middle.
+X4 and X5 will guard their opponent in the assigned area.

 Diagram 4: Once the ball crosses half court your players must know what defense they are in.

 Use “The Hawk” early and late in your games.
 It surprises opponents because most teams have never seen this formation.
 You don’t have to have the greatest athletes but you should review with your team how to trap proper foot movement and positioning.